barion/barion-android/README.md

 To present the BarionGatewayPlugin, it needs a client secret at least.
 You can get a client secret from the Barion API, read more [here](https://docs.barion.com).

-Call the `present` function of the `BarionGatewayPlugin` instance to present the inline gateway in your app, which will asynchronously return with the result of the payment attempt.
+Call the `present` function of the `BarionGatewayPlugin` instance to present the inline gateway in your app.
+The function will asynchronously return the payment attempt result.
 Pass the `clientSecret` as a parameter to the `present` method at least.
-The SDK can decide which environment used to get the client secret.
+The SDK can decide which environment is used to get the client secret.

 You MUST validate the result on your backend as well.